Task-Related Token Compression in Multimodal Large Language Models from an Explainability Perspective: Method

 Note that a softmax operation is applied at the end of $f_\theta$, making $\tilde{R_v}$ a probability distribution.
 In addition, a separate instance of $f_\theta$ is used for each MLLM, because it is trained to approximate the explainability patterns specific to that particular MLLM.

-\textbf{Training Objectives.} $R_v$ is processed through masking and normalization to form the training label $R_v^*$.
-Specifically, we first set the values at the bottom 50\% of $R_v$ to zero, which provides a clearer supervisory signal and reduces interference~\cite{GuWSYXCZ21}.
-Normalization is then applied to ensure a valid probability distribution.
-Since the raw values in $R_v$ are close to each other, applying softmax would result in a near-uniform distribution, which weakens the supervision signal.
-Instead, we normalize $R_v$ through division of each score by the total, better preserving the relative differences.
+\textbf{Training Objectives.} We process $R_v$ into the training label $R_v^*$ by masking the bottom 50\% values~\cite{GuWSYXCZ21} and normalizing the remainder into a probability distribution.
+Instead of softmax—which yields near-uniform values due to the closeness of raw scores—we normalize by dividing each score by the total, thereby preserving relative differences.
 Finally, given $R_v^*$ and $\tilde{R_v}$, the Kullback–Leibler (KL) divergence is used to measure the difference, defining the loss function:

 \textbf{Oberservation.} The learned $f_\theta$ can be seamlessly integrated into the MLLM inference pipeline to generate $\tilde{R_v}$, which can guide the token compression.
 As shown in Figure~\ref{fig:overview}, a visualization of $R_v$ and $\tilde{R_v}$ is given in the first and second rows, along with their corresponding pruning results, respectively.
 One can see that $\tilde{R_v}$ closely resembles $R_v$.
-Important visual regions related to the question (\emph{i.e.}, the textual regions) are highlighted in both maps.
+Important visual regions related to the question are highlighted in both maps.
 This observation provides evidence that the lightweight model $f_\theta$ can indeed be efficiently and effectively trained to approximate $R_v$, allowing lossless token compression at the LLM input stage.
 Quantitative experimental results further support this conclusion (see Section~\ref{sec:4_3} for details).